EdMkn/Music-Album-Store/DEPLOYMENT.md

 ### 2. Repository Configuration

-The workflow is already configured to work with the repository name `vinyl-records-store`.
+The workflow is configured to work with the repository name `Music-Album-Store`.
 If your repository has a different name, update the `base-href` in the workflow file:

 ```yaml
 # In .github/workflows/deploy-github-pages.yml